Roles

 Client roles

-If you're an agency or recruiter hiring on behalf of a client company, select "This is for a client" when creating the role.
+If you're running McCoy on behalf of a client company (an agency, consultancy, or fractional engagement), select "This is for a client" when creating the role.
 Client roles use the client's branding (logo, colors, fonts) on the challenge page instead of your organization's branding.

 Manage your clients from the Clients page in the sidebar.
 Each client can have their own branding, website URL, and multiple roles.